 About Cape Fear Community College

-With over 28,000 students enrolling in classes every year, Cape Fear Community College is the sixth largest community college in the state and is a major economic development partner in southeastern North Carolina.
+With over 23,000 students enrolling in classes every year, Cape Fear Community College is a major economic development partner in southeastern North Carolina.
 CFCC is dedicated to providing world-class workforce training and quality higher education for the citizens of New Hanover and Pender counties.

 Students can train for a new career in one of CFCC’s technical programs or earn a two-year college transfer degree to continue their education at a four-year institution.
 CFCC also offers a wide variety of adult education and continuing education classes for lifelong learning.

 CFCC offers customized employee training opportunities for businesses and industries planning to expand or relocate to the greater Wilmington area.
 Most recent training partnerships included such companies as Alcami, Fenner Drives, Corning Cable, Global Nuclear Fuels, Master Machining, National Gypsum, Sturdy Corporation, and Cardinal Metalworks.

 For students seeking a new career, CFCC has over 60 technical degree programs in a wide range of areas which offer hands-on training guided by a team of experienced instructors.
 The local job market for CFCC graduates is excellent.